-The Office of Counseling and Disabilities Services fosters an open door policy!
+The Office of Student Affairs fosters an open door policy.
 We pride ourselves in being available to students, and make every effort to be available when students come in to see us.
 However, as the semester progresses, it is also important to recognize that schedules fill up, and 'drop ins' may not always be possible, and so, scheduling an appointment may be necessary.

-To schedule an appointment, students may call OCDS at 315.470.6660, or can e-mail counseling@esf.edu, or can stop in to make an appointment in person with our secretary.
+To schedule an appointment, students may call Student Affairs at 315.470.6660, or can e-mail studenthelp@esf.edu, or can stop in to make an appointment in person with our secretary.

-Counseling services will strongly encourage the victim of crime to report the incident to police unless it is their express desire to keep the information confidential.
-Counselors will assist victims with the on-and off-campus reporting process and provide support.
+Student Affairs will strongly encourage the victim of crime to report the incident to police unless it is their express desire to keep the information confidential.
+Staff will assist victims with the on- and off-campus reporting process and provide support.